lachlan-waugh/6443/slides/content/week1.md

 ---

 ## wargames
+the good stuff

 * don't leave them to the last minute, you'll be sad :(
 * cool to collaborate/work together, but your flags need to be different.
 * extended flags aren't *required*, but you should do them anyway (they're way cooler imo)

 ---

 ## report
-* pentesting / vulnerability report
+pentesting / vulnerability report

-    * groups of 3-4
+* groups of 3 (organised next week)
 * keep track of how you got found each of the flags
 * threats and remediation are really important

 {{% /section %}}